de4a-eu/toop-connector-ng/README.md

 Use one of the following artefacts for inclusion, replacing `x.y.z` with the effective version number:

-To integrate the TOOP Connector directly into your DC/DP without the HTTP bridge:
+To integrate the TOOP Connector NG directly into your DC/DP without the HTTP bridge:

 ```xml
       <dependency>